California City, California: Town

-By 1965, population growth was less than the developer's projection, and by 1969 only about 1,300 people lived in the city.
+By 1965, population growth was less than the developer's projection, leaving a grid of paved roads with thousands of landowners, but with little construction activity, and by 1969 only about 1,300 people lived in the city.
 The Federal Trade Commission began inspecting the development company in 1969, and Ralph Nader's 25-person California task force (part of "Nader's Raiders") published Power and Land in California in 1971.
 Part of the book focused on California City, calling it a fraud and "a particularly stark study of government failure."
 By the 1970s, over 50,000 lots had been sold and the market declined.
 The Federal Trade Commission filed a cease and desist against the home seller for misleading advertising about the city, and in 1977, over 14,000 landowners receiving partial refunds from a $4 million pool, the largest FTC settlement to date.
 The sales company was also required to invest $16 million in long-promised infrastructure in various cities.

 California City had a population of 3,200 in 1985 and over 14,000 in 2018, clustered around the west end.

 In 2015, it was reported that California City's water usage had exceeded expectations, increasing by 28% in May of that year.
 The rapidly increasing water usage was blamed on aging pipes beneath undeveloped portions of the city, faulty pumps reporting exaggerated figures, and the large number of inmates and workers at California City Correctional Facility.

 In June 2016, California City became the first city of Kern County, California, to allow commercial cannabis cultivation.
 The city anticipated an eventual profit of $10 million+ a year in tax revenue from the new policy; by the first quarter of 2023, the city had made around $98,000 in cannabis-related revenues.